Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 to better define the precise log source.
-Although technically it is not always accurate to use that clause instead of the `logsource` because the clause can be use in an arbitrary logical context, most of the time it is a filter so can be taken as a substitute to the real log source.
+Although technically it is not always accurate to use that clause instead of the `logsource` because the clause can be use in an arbitrary logical context, most of the time it is a filter so can be taken as a substitute for the real log source.

 {{% /notice %}}